DaverSomethingSomethingOrg/ConanToolchain/docs/ButWhy.md

 ### SBoM / Software Composition Analysis

-Dependency tracking tools like Black Duck, syft, and Artifactory are able to scan container images and record installed RedHat RPMs, Debian .deb, and macOS .dmg out of the box.
+Dependency and vulnerability tracking tools like Black Duck, Dependency Track, and Artifactory are able to scan container images and record installed RedHat RPMs, Debian .deb, and macOS .dmg out of the box.

-In contrast, files that are simply copied into a container image are difficult to determine the originating source for.
+In contrast, files that are simply copied into a container image are difficult to track back to their originating source.
 This results in incorrect dependencies being detected, creating a mess that needs to be manually sorted out by DevOps or Release Mangagement.

-In one example, a product team includes a particular open-source JavaScript library in their product.
-The SCA file system scan found that library, but identified the component source for that file as Firefox because Firefox also includes that library.
+In one example, a product team included a particular open-source JavaScript library in their product.
+The file system scan by the SCA tool found that library, but identified the component source for that file as Firefox because Firefox also includes that library in their database.
 This caused all known Firefox CVEs to be associated with that product.
 Quality metrics were a mess, resulting in a quality escalation.
-It delayed the product release.
+It delayed the product release through no fault of the product team.

 Even worse, a false positive result could be hiding a vulnerability in your product!
 Black hats don't put their faith in your SBoM!
 OS